-Pronounced "newbie," this acronym is an exception because it uses periods between the letters (to ensure people don't mistake it for a word like "cube").
-It stands for Nebraska Undergraduates Becoming Engineers.
+Pronounced "newbie," it stands for Nebraska Undergraduates Becoming Engineers.
 This one-day event welcomes and orients the college's new students annually in late August.

 GENERAL RULE (per AP style): Spell out one through nine; use numbers for 10 and above.
 For example: The college honored four alumni at the event; 10 were invited to participate.